This guide existed previously but it became corrupted or whatever, so here it is again:

 As your enemy ADC is doing more damage than their support, your own carry will benefit from your physical protection aura and the HP5.
 It's likely your enemy jungler will be an assassin too, so more reason to start your auras with physical protections.

-* You can choose this before Gauntlet of Thebes if your duo lane enemies are both physical damage gods (I've seen that enough times to mention it)
+* You can choose this before Gauntlet of Thebes if your duo lane enemies are both physical damage gods (I've seen that enough times to warrant mentioning it)

 If your enemy support is doing a lot of damage (nod to Ares, Ymir feel free to pick this up before Sovereignty